clipperhouse/netlify/content/about.md

 ### Founder

-I founded and lead engineering for Alikewise, a dating site based on books.
+I founded and led engineering for [Alikewise](/alikewise), a dating site based on books.

 ### Contact